 (e) A complete record of disciplinary actions taken or disciplinary proceedings pending against the applicant;

 (3) An irrevocable consent that service of process in an action against the applicant arising out of the applicant's appraisal activities in this state may be made by delivery on the executive director of the board;

 (a) Has read and agrees to comply with KRS Chapter 324A and 201 KAR Chapter 30; and

 (b) Agrees to cooperate with any investigation initiated by the board at the direction of the board, including:

 1. Supplying relevant documents; and

 2. Personally appearing before the board or its investigators;

-(6) Such other information as may be necessary to determine the applicant's eligibility for temporary appraiser licensing or certification privileges in this state.
+(6) Other information necessary to determine the applicant's eligibility for temporary appraiser licensing or certification privileges in this state.